Ayush243871/Eco_Data_Drivers_028/README.md

 - **Personalized Health Plans**: Tailored workout and meal recommendations based on user preferences and goals.
 - **Health Roadmap**: Visual health roadmap built using tree data structures for easy tracking.
 - **AI Health Assistant**: Get real-time health advice and suggestions from the AI-powered assistant.
-- **Doctor Appointments**: Book and manage appointments with healthcare professionals.
 - **Dashboard**: Interactive and informative dashboard post-login for managing all health metrics.
 - **Health Insights**: View your health progress and suggestions based on collected data.
 - **Responsive Design**: Fully responsive design for seamless use on mobile and desktop devices.